 Meanwhile, more retail investors globally are buying physical gold products like gold wafers and nuggets as a hedge against increasing uncertainty.

 The trend is fuelled by geopolitical risks, Mr Heng explains, pointing to the Russia-Ukraine and Israel-Palestinian conflicts, and “currency depreciation across emerging markets and in Asia over the past few years”.
+The uncertain trade policies from the second Trump administration, including the imposition of universal and reciprocal tariffs on other countries by the US also added to global safe haven needs for gold.

 Is now a good time for you to invest in gold?